 2 Source: Bureau of Economic Analysis

 3 Source: Trade Policy Information System, International Trade Administration

 6 Source: Australian Bureau of Statistics

 Australia welcomes foreign investment as an essential contributor to economic growth and productivity.
-The United States is Australia’s largest foreign investor – with investment as of 2015 valued at $860.3 billion U.S. dollars.
-Around 1,000 American companies operate in Australia in a wide variety of sectors.
-U.S. direct investment in Australia is led by mining, finance and insurance, and manufacturing.
+The United States is Australia’s largest foreign investor – with investment as of 2017 valued at USD690.6 billion.
+Around 1,400 American companies operate in Australia in a wide variety of sectors.
+US direct investment in Australia is concentrated in mining, oil and gas, finance and insurance, and manufacturing.
 In 2017, Australia’s total investment in the United States was valued at USD511.7 billion.

-Since coming into force on January 1, 2005, the AUSFTA has reduced investment thresholds, provided greater intellectual property protection, and fostered greater two-way investment, a result of the AUSFTA, over 99 percent of U.S. exports now enter Australia duty-free.
-In accordance with tariff eliminations agreed as part of the AUSFTA, a number of changes occurred on January 1, 2015 in line with the 10th anniversary of the agreement coming into force.
-There was an increase in the duty-free tariff rate quotas for Australian exports of beef, dairy, tobacco, wine, cotton, peanuts, and avocados, and the remaining Australian tariffs on textiles and apparel were removed.
+Since coming into force on January 1, 2005, the AUSFTA has reduced investment thresholds, provided greater intellectual property protection, and fostered greater two-way investment.
+As a result of the AUSFTA, over 99 % of US exports now enter Australia duty-free.

 Australia has a large services sector, and is a world leader in mineral and LNG extraction and food production.
 Australia’s abundant and diverse resources attract high levels of foreign investment, and include extensive reserves of coal, iron ore, copper, gold, natural gas, uranium, and renewable energy sources.